routingblog/arbitration/content/docs/problems.md

 - Forced arbitration clauses and class action bans are now a basic feature of form contracts [^wealthxfer3]

+# Claim Suppression

+- In 2018, there were an estimated 826,537,000 consumer arbitration provisions in force yet consumers filed only 6000 arbitrations each year. [^gillesletter]

 # Access To Counsel

 - The lower probability of victory, the lack of class representation, and meager legal fees discourage attorneys from representing individuals in arbitration proceedings.
 This is particularly a problem where the fees will be paid on contingency (most employment and consumer cases). [^stone1] [^privateknappcite3] [^colvin2]